 Part 3: Crossroads in Jewish-Muslim Dialogue – May 4, 11, 18

-In this course we will study how contemporary conversations between Jews and Muslims are informed by their interpretations of past historical moments and relations between these communities.
-From Medieval encounters to minority religious experiences in America and elsewhere, Jews and Muslims have lived, thought, and debated together for centuries.
+In this course, we will study how contemporary conversations between Jews and Muslims are informed by their interpretations of past historical moments and relations between these communities.
+From Medieval encounters to minority religious experiences in the United States and elsewhere, Jews and Muslims have lived, thought, and debated together for centuries.

 Each course will be offered in separate morning (10:00 a.m.-12:00 p.m.) and evening (7:00-9:00 p.m.) sessions.
 The $30 registration includes all three sessions.